schooltool-project/schooltool-book/source/user.rst

 Most of the fields are optional except for the fields with red asterixes **first name**, **last name**, **username** and **password**.
 For now, just put in your basic information.

-**Group** allows you to add a person directly to "students" or "teachers."

 Click **Add** and you should see:

    .. image:: images/view-user.png